What is Cyberknife Radiosurgery?

 Cyberknife system comprises of computer-controlled robot that slowly moves around the patient, delivering radiation to the tumor from various angles, which helps to spare surrounding healthy tissues.
 Each session of treatment lasts for between 30 to 90 minutes, for one to five days.

-How Cyberknife works
+How does Cyberknife work?

-Cyberknife does not require surgery & there is no cutting or anaesthesia required.
+Cyberknife does not require surgery & there is no cutting or anesthesia required.
 Cyberknife is comprised of a compact linear accelerator – a machine that generates a radiation beam- attached to a highly maneuverable robotic arm.

 - The machine’s robotic arms move around you, aiming & firing targeted radiation beams from numerous angles.